BPLIM/Workshops/ExternalServer/External_Server_Manual.md

 **IMPORTANT**: do not save your workspace image in your home folder (`Save workspace image? [y/n/c]`).
 If you want to keep the workspace file save it in your project folder under `work_area`.

+**RStudio Font Type**: please make sure you are not using Font Type Courier (Menu Tools, Global Options, Appearence ...)

 ## Python

 1. Open a Terminal and type